ISEDemoLab/ISE_in_MultiCloud_Webinar/inventory/ReadMe.md

 ### `compose`
 The `compose` section tell Ansible how to connect to the host.
 Since DNS is such a major requirement for traffic on port 443 (and port 22 for that matter), connecting to ise-oci would return an error.
 The sample below shows how to take the dynamic information gathered and generate a FQDN that can be used to connect.

+Since I am using the DNS Name to connect, this is the expression I use for my hosts.
+OCI uses `hostname_label`, this will be different for the other providers, but the idea remains the same.
 ```
 compose:
   ansible_host: hostname_label+'.securitydemo.net'